 One of the primary benefits championed by those advocating an agile method for t is the ability to respond to change, rather than sticking rigidly to an inflexible plan.
 Indeed, a core principle of the agile approach is the development of software or projects incrementally, precisely for this reason.

 Another big opportunity that agile methods provide for businesses is superior efficiency.
 This is because smaller, more incremental changes are less overwhelming to oversee and so faster to implement.
-By comparison, larger-scale changes, delivered less regularly, can feel like more of an uphill battle, especially in the early stages of a project.
+By comparison, larger-scale differences, delivered less regularly, can feel like more of an uphill battle, especially in the early stages of a project.

 3 – An Antidote for Uncertainty

 For example, the agility provided can enable work on a project to begin, even if the full scope of the project is not fully understood, or a budget has not been agreed.
-It also opens up the potential for a project to be created out of a process of trial and error, whereas attempting this strategy with a more traditional and rigid contract management method could be extremely costly.\
+It also opens up the potential for a project to be created out of a process of trial and error, whereas attempting this strategy with a more traditional and rigid contract management method could be extremely costly.

 1 – Implementation Issues

 “It’s not a product you can deploy or a training manual you can follow,” says Alex Adamopoulos, in an article written for the Forbes website.
-“Discovery is a critical part of making Agile work for any organisation.
+“Discovery is a critical part of doing Agile work for any organisation.
 To make Agile work for them, CEOs need to cultivate an environment in their company that can fulfil the discovery element.”

 2 – Commitment Required